LaborBerlin/score-assemblies/README.md

 If not set, the default lineage `bacteria` will be used.
 Available datasets can be listed with `busco --list-datasets`

-The number of complete, fragmented and missing BUSCOs per assembly is plotted in the file `busco/busco_stats.pdf`.
+The number of complete, fragmented and missing BUSCOs per assembly is plotted in `busco/busco_stats.pdf`.

 #### dnadiff
 Each assembly is compared with each reference and the output files will be located in `dnadiff/<reference>/<assembly>-dnadiff.report`.
-The values for `AvgIdentity` and `TotalIndels` are extracted from these files and are plotted for each reference in the files `dnadiff/<reference>_dnadiff_stats.pdf`.
+The values for `AvgIdentity` (from 1-to-1 alignments) and `TotalIndels` are extracted from these files and are plotted for each reference in `dnadiff/<reference>_dnadiff_stats.pdf`.

 #### QUAST